by N. Porter and L. Kubin* (12/14)

 The policy selected should have a clear definition of the benefit triggers, especially your ability to perform a specific number of activities of daily living (ADLs).
 It is important to know who will make the decision on your eligibility.
 Avoid policies that require continual one-on-one assistance to qualify for benefits.
 Steer clear of policies that require prior hospitalization in order to qualify for nursing home stays and/or home-care.
 By law, no company can require a prior hospital stay in order to qualify for benefits.
 Never-the-less, a company might write this into a policy.

 Be very clear on coverage and any exclusions to the policy.
-Equally important are the amount of daily coverage (e.g., $200 per day) and the length of the benefit period.
-Two to three years of benefits is normal.
-Currently, only 13% of long-term care claims exceed 3 years; 7.6% exceed 4 years; and 1.5% exceed 5 years.
+Equally important are the amount of daily coverage (e.g. $200 per day), length of the benefit period, and maximum amount of coverage.
+Currently 43% of long-term care insurance claims are for one year or less.
+The average length of claims, if more than one year, are for 3.9 years.
+15% of claims are for greater than 5 years.
 The longer the benefit period, the more expensive the premium.
 Some policies have shared or survivorship benefits allowing a spouse to use benefits remaining after the death of a spouse.
-The elimination period is how long the insured individual must be receiving long-term care services before the insurance actually starts paying.
+The elimination period is how long the insured individual must be receiving long-term care services, paying the costs out-of-pocket, before insurance actually starts paying.
 Think of it as the waiting period or deductible on a policy.
 The longer the elimination period, the less expensive the premium.
 Look for policies that count days in the elimination period cumulatively over several stays, rather than consecutively during one stay.

 Incentives for Purchasing Long-Term Care Insurance